 So far, service robots for personal and domestic use are mainly in the areas of domestic (household) robots, which include vacuum and floor cleaning, lawn-mowing robots, and entertainment and leisure robots, including toy robots, hobby systems, education and research.

 The market of robots for personal transportation could not be surveyed sufficiently because the available information was poor.
 However, this market as well as home security and surveillance robots will gain importance in the future.

-As for entertainment robots, about 841,000 units were counted in 2011, 12% more than in 2010.
-Numerous companies, especially Asian ones, offer low-priced ?toy robots?.
-But among those mass products there are increasingly more sophisticated products for the home entertainment market.
-Since many years, the LEGO® Mindstorms® programme has belonged to the more high quality products.
-The total value of the 2011 sales of entertainment robots amounted to US$ 166 million.
+As for entertainment robots, about 1.3 million units were counted in 2014, 40% more than in 2013.
+Numerous companies, especially Asian ones, offer low-priced "toy robots".
+But among those mass products, there are increasingly more sophisticated products for the home entertainment market.
+For many years now, the LEGO® Mindstorms® programme has belonged to the more high quality products offering software environments which reach well into high-tech robotics.

-Thereof, about 28,000 robots for defence applications will be sold in the period 2012-2015.
-They are followed by milking robots with about 25,800 units.
+Thereof, about 58,800 robots for defence applications will be sold in the period 2015-2018.
+They are followed by milking robots with about 28,600 units.
 This is probably a rather conservative estimate.
-These two service robot groups make up 57% of the total forecast of service robots.
+These two service robot groups make up 60% of the total forecast of service robots at the current time.

-It is projected that sales of all types of robots for domestic tasks (vacuum cleaning, lawn-mowing, window cleaning and other types) could reach almost 11 million units in the period 2012-2015, with an estimated value of US$12.2 billion.
+It is projected that sales of all types of robots for domestic tasks (vacuum cleaning, lawn-mowing, window cleaning and other types) could reach almost 25.9 million units in the period 2015-2018, with an estimated value of US$12.2 billion.
 The size of the market for toy robots and hobby systems is forecast at about 6 million units, most of which for obvious reasons are very low-priced.
 About 3 million robots for education and research are expected to be sold in the period 2015-2018.